opticyclic/CompilerBot/prompts.md

 Gradle still fails

 > This issue is still occurring after the changes have been made.
 Rewrite the build.gradle to resolve this issue.

+Gradle fails because the application plugin has been removed

+> I now get the  Could not find method application() error again.